Frequently Asked Questions

 Do I need a law degree to apply to the LLM program?

-Applicants ordinarily hold a first degree in law from an accredited institution outside the United States.
-The degree should be the equivalent of the JD or LLB degree.
-Applicants who intend to sit for a U.S. bar exam following graduation should be aware of the requirements of legal education, including legal education equivalency and length of time of study, before applying to take the bar exam.
-Rules for admission of attorneys who studied law in a country other than the U.S. can be found on the website of the New York State Board of Law Examiners.
-Please refer to the ABA Comprehensive Guide to Bar Admission Requirements for additional state requirements.
+Yes.
+Ordinarily, applicants must hold a degree in law from an accredited institution outside the United States.
+Applicants who intend to sit for a U.S. bar exam following graduation should be aware that some state bars assess applicants’ eligibility by reviewing their pre-LLM legal education for legal education equivalency and length of time of study.
+Rules for admission of attorneys who studied law in a country other than the U.S. can be found at the National Conference of Bar Examiners website.

 What are Duke Law School's English language test requirements?